funwithtriangles/blender-to-threejs-export-guide/readme.md

 After exporting, it's best to test with the [glTF Viewer](https://gltf-viewer.donmccurdy.com/) by Dom McCurdy.
 This is a quick and easy way to check your model.
 If you test with your own code, there's a chance that any problems you experience are from your code and not the model.

 ## Which Blender version?
-For the best results, although possibly unstable, use the very latest version of Blender (2.81 as of writing).
+For the best results, although possibly unstable, use the very latest version of Blender (2.92 as of writing).
 Find it on the [daily builds](https://builder.blender.org/download/) page of Blender

+## PBR Materials
+Exporting PBR from Blender can be done, but there are a few caveats.
+A lot of it is covered in [this guide](https://docs.blender.org/manual/en/2.80/addons/io_scene_gltf2.html), so definitely read that.
+Also:

+- All texture maps (color, roughness, metalness) must be an image texture.
+If you're using nodes then you'll want to bake these first!
+- If you have a metalness map texture or roughness map texture, you *must* then have both set.
+These two textures are combined into one upon export and you'll come across issues if only one is set.
+If you're just setting both of these to numeric values, then you're good to go.
+- Keep your file sizes low by choosing JPEG format in the export settings (under Geometry > Images).

 ### Armatures / Bones
+- If you're working with Mixamo models, I highly recommend [this guide](https://www.donmccurdy.com/2017/11/06/creating-animated-gltf-characters-with-mixamo-and-blender/)!
 - Don't try and export multiple armatures.
 Work with one armature per glTF file.
 - Inverse Kinematics work, but animations will need to be "sampled" in export settings.
 Also, if you're using empties as targets, you'll need to make sure these are also exporting.
 - Don't use bendy bones.
 These don't export for any of the standardised formats.
 One alternative could be to use normal bones and [Spline IK](https://docs.blender.org/manual/en/dev/rigging/constraints/tracking/spline_ik.html).